Wiki · Organization · Last reviewed June 19, 2026

 Origin and Role

 Hugging Face began as a conversational AI startup and became one of the main infrastructure companies of the open AI ecosystem.
-Its current public identity is less about one assistant and more about hosting, documenting, testing, and distributing machine-learning artifacts.
+Its current public identity is less about one assistant and more about hosting, documenting, testing, searching, comparing, and distributing machine-learning artifacts.

 This makes Hugging Face structurally different from OpenAI, Anthropic, Google DeepMind, Meta AI, Mistral AI, or xAI.
 Those organizations are primarily known for building and releasing model families.
 Hugging Face is known for the place where many other models, datasets, demos, and tools become usable.